NAGESHGOWDA1993/Projects1/README.md

-How to install  kubernets cluster on Ubuntu 20.04 using Kubeadm method without any errors within 5minutes on AWS EC2 instance
+How to install  kubernetes cluster on Ubuntu 20.04 using Kubeadm method without any errors within 5minutes on AWS EC2 instance

 Prerequisites :